-Your rent of bed and breakfast leads you up to our Aunt Jeanne, full of sweetness and patience, particularly with the children.
+Located in the main House 18 th,your rent of bed and breakfast leads you up to our Aunt Jeanne, full of sweetness and patience.

 An angel, on the marble fireplace is harmoniously reflected in the mirror which sends back the light of the window.

-Two comfortable squat armchairs and a beautiful cupboard painted in trompe-l’oeil complete the set.
+Two comfortable empire armchairs and a beautiful cupboard painted in trompe-l’oeil complete the set.

 Old floor-tiles add their hot tint to this peaceful and refined place.

-A very comfortable lounge as well as a kitchen are proposed to you for a reservation superior to 3 overnight stays, as if Aunt Jeanne welcomed you there.
-A Garage is available on request.
+A very comfortable lounge as well as a kitchen are proposed for free to you for a reservation superior to 3 overnight stays, as if Aunt Jeanne welcomed you there,on request.
+A Garage is available on request too.

 Relive the epic of the Burgundian knights by visiting the castle of Brancion dating partly the XIth, vestiges of which raise themselves on the municipality of Martailly-lès-Brancion, between Tournus and Cormatin.
 Let us pledge that you will be intrigued by the name of the first Lord of places, Warulphe the Wolf, at the origin of a lineage of fighters … before Brancion became a “châtellerie royal” by the death of duke Charles the Bold in 1477.